pkoning2/dtcyber-cyber1/README-build.txt

 Install libsndfile and libSDL from the released kits.

-If a pre-built kit of wxWidgets 3.0 is available, install that.
+If a pre-built kit of wxWidgets 3.0 or 3.1 is available, install that.
 Otherwise, build it from sources.
 The configure I used to build it was as follows: